GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Method

 \subsection{Group-Aware Retrieval and Reasoning}

-To illustrate the workflow of GroupRAG, we take complex real-world medical problems as representative examples.
+To illustrate the workflow of GroupRAG, we take complex real-world medical and legal problems as representative examples.
 Our goal is to model such problems in order to identify multiple starting points for reasoning chains.
 Inspired by how human students approach complex problems, we first employ a language model to extract key information points from the problem.
 This step, termed \textbf{Keypoint Extraction}, is analogous to how students highlight or circle important information in a problem.

 The extracted keypoints are then organized to achieve a structured representation of the problem.
 We implement a \textbf{Knowledge-Driven Grouping} strategy, where a fine-tuned model leverages retrieved external knowledge to group related keypoints.
 This process resembles how students loop up reference materials to link strongly associated information points.
-Unlike conventional semantic-matching-based grouping, our approach is knowledge-driven, enabling more meaningful organization.
 After grouping, each group corresponds to a specific knowledge concept or category label.
 Through Keypoint Extraction and Knowledge-Driven Grouping, we achieve information structuring, transforming complex and lengthy problems into keypoint groups.

 Each group is then treated as an independent starting point for reasoning.
 We perform groupwise retrieval and reasoning, constrained by problem conditions.
 This approach narrows retrieval keywords, shifting from coarse-grained (problem-level) to fine-grained (group-level) retrieval, while also limiting the reasoning scope to reduce interference from unrelated domains.
 The outcome is multiple \textbf{Local Reasoning} conclusions, each corresponding to a keypoint group.